 Flint, MI 48503

 Where the Flint River discharges into C.S.
 Mott Lake, Stepping Stone Falls is a picturesque manmade urban waterfall that makes a beautiful place to commune with nature in the midst of the city.
-At night, the falls are illuminated by a series of multicolor lights that, or just turn skyward for a stargazing session.
+At night, the falls are illuminated by a series of multicolor lights, or just turn skyward for a stargazing session.
 A large network of trails is available for hiking or biking, and fishing for bluegill and bass is allowed at designated areas throughout the park.

 Nearby in Burton, For-Mar Nature Preserve & Arboretum features nearly 400 acres of forests, meadows, wetlands, and ponds, replete with serene trails.
-Elsewhere in the area, Thread Lake Park, McKinley Park, Max Brandon Park, Flint Lake Park, Bluebell Beach and Splash Pad, the Flint River Water Trail, and many more offer endless opportunities to enjoy outdoor activities from picnicking, hiking and camping, to kayaking, wakeboarding, and fishing.
+Elsewhere in the area, Thread Lake Park, McKinley Park, Max Brandon Park, Flint Lake Park, Bluebell Beach, and Splash Pad, the Flint River Water Trail, and many more offer endless opportunities to enjoy outdoor activities from picnicking, hiking and camping, to kayaking, wakeboarding, and fishing.

 5161 Branch Rd